jometzg/openai-chat-rest-examples/README.md

 So you can see here that the output of the chat can be tuned by the correct application of a *system* message!
 This is very powerful, considering its simplicity.
 You do need to tune this message in testing to make sure it works as expected.

-## Chat Completions with Embeddings
+## Chat Completions with Private Data

-> :warning: **THIS SECTION NEEDS TO BE REVISED AS EMBEDDING IS MORE ABOUT THE VECTOR REPRESENTATION OF TOKENS THAN JUST PRIVATE DATA**

 This example is a little more complex and follows the pattern of the Azure Sample [ChatGPT + Enterprise data with Azure OpenAI and Cognitive Search](https://github.com/Azure-Samples/azure-search-openai-demo)